What Should You Know About GA4 Data Retention?

 February 9, 2024

-What are the GA4 Data Retention Period Options?
+What does GA4 Data Retention mean?

 1. In your GA4 property, click Admin